 Brought to you by The Week Magazine

 Looking for a high-quality source of independent news to use with your students?
 The Week covers current events, arts, science, government, business and more, and comes with free, easy-to-use weekly lesson guides.
-Get Print + Digital access to The Week, for just $0.91 per copy!
+Get Print + Digital access to The Week for just $0.91 per copy—plus a FREE tote!

 When students are learning about research topics and current events, they must also know how to recognize bias.
 Learning how to spot so-called “fake news” has become even more critical since the 2016 presidential election, during which social media allowed obviously biased stories to spread like wildfire.